esraturkhan/recipies-etl/README.md

 Our script reads the specified JSON file and filters out recipes containing the word 'Chilies', taking into account various spellings and inflections of 'Chilies'.
 It then converts the 'prepTime' and 'cookTime' specified in the recipes into minutes and calculates a 'difficulty' rating for each recipe based on the total time.
 The results are saved in a CSV file.

 ## Installing Third-Party Modules
 The project uses the Pandas library.
+When the project Python code is executed, the Pandas library will automatically be downloaded, as the line of code that downloads the library is included.

-To install Pandas, use the following command: pip install pandas
+Otherwise, to install Pandas, use the following command: pip install pandas

 Alternatively,(in case) to install all required packages listed in requirements.txt, use: